boramorka/usercontent/certificates/readme.md

 <img src="https://github.com/boramorka/usercontent/blob/main/certificates/content/HSE%20scoring%20project.jpg?raw=true" width="500">
 <br>
-(2019) <br> During my studies in cooperation with Sber <br> I implemented a project to build a model for calculating <br> the risks of corporate borrowers of large business. <br> The financial statements of the companies were launched into <br> the developed model and triggers were identified by which it was <br> possible to judge which companies would soon go bankrupt. <br> A full-fledged scoring model has been developed that <br> is applicable to the area of corporate banking.
+(2019)  During my studies in cooperation with Sber  I implemented a project to build a model for calculating  the risks of corporate borrowers of large business.
+The financial statements of the companies were launched into  the developed model and triggers were identified by which it was  possible to judge which companies would soon go bankrupt.
+A full-fledged scoring model has been developed that  is applicable to the area of corporate banking.
 </center>

 # Degrees